Install an SSL certificate on Apache

 # /etc/init.d/httpd restart or # /etc/init.d/apache2 restart

 Test your certificate by using a browser to connect to your server.
-Use the https protocol directive (e.g. https://yourserver/) to indicate you wish to use secure HTTP.
+Use the Hypertext Transfer Protocol Secure (HTTPS) protocol directive (e.g. https://yourserver/) to indicate that you want to use secure HTTP.

-Note: The padlock icon on your browser will be displayed in the locked position if your certificates are installed correctly and the server is properly configured for SSL.
+Note: The padlock icon on your browser is displayed in the locked position if your certificates are installed correctly and the server is properly configured for SSL.